 Whales, more whales – and whale-like fish

 As may be obvious from my book choices, I’ve long had something of a whale obsession – from the appalling history of how humans took them to the brink of extinction (here’s something I wrote during my MA degree last year) to the irresistible mascot of clothing company Two Thirds, which as a bonus manufactures all its garments in Portugal.
 Sharks, too, have featured on this blog, but it is whales that I continually return to in my heart as much as my head.
-I’m far from the only person to have noted their uncanny – even if whales were once thought to be fish – and seeing grey whales with their calves, you can’t help but feel a kind of mammalian affinity, seeing their spines flex in a smooth movement as a dog’s or a lion’s would, and watching the mothers guide their babies to the surface to breathe.
+I’m far from the only person to have noted their uncanny resemblance to other warm-blooded creatures – even if whales were once thought to be fish – and seeing grey whales with their calves, you can’t help but feel a kind of mammalian affinity, seeing their spines flex in a smooth movement as a dog’s or a lion’s would, and watching the mothers guide their babies to the surface to breathe.

 Having never seen a whale before, except from a distance during a sperm whale watching tour in Kaikoura, New Zealand, the first thing that strikes you is their sheer size.
 In our initial glimpse of the grey whales in San Ignacio bay, they were engaging in something called spy hopping, sticking their heads out of the water with their bodies vertically below in order to get a better look at what’s on the horizon.
 In this pose, they bring to mind a boat upended and about to sink below the surface.
 Like probably most people who see whales in person, the first thing that comes to mind is: how could someone want to kill these creatures?